esp-rs/espflash/cargo-espflash/README.md

-  flash            Flash an application in ELF format to a target device monitor          Open the serial monitor without flashing the connected target device partition-table  Convert partition tables between CSV and binary format save-image       Generate a binary application image and save it to a local disk help             Print this message or the help of the given subcommand(s)
+  flash            Flash an application in ELF format to a target device monitor          Open the serial monitor without flashing the connected target device partition-table  Convert partition tables between CSV and binary format read-flash       Read SPI flash content save-image       Generate a binary application image and save it to a local disk checksum-md5     Calculate the MD5 checksum of the given region help             Print this message or the help of the given subcommand(s)

 Options: